 Pull Up A Chair and Let's Chat!

-This Greek Lemon Chicken Orzo Soup is all of the flavors of a classic chicken noodle, but so much better because of the brightness of the lemon and addition of the fresh dill.
+This Greek-inspired Lemon Chicken Orzo Soup is all of the flavors of a classic chicken noodle soup, but so much better because of the brightness of the fresh lemon juice and addition of the fresh dill.
 I love, love the orzo because this soup becomes so perfectly spoonable.
 So much flavor in every, single bite!

 Another reason to fall in love with the soup is that it easily comes together in about 30 minutes.
 The ingredients are very simple and basic and take very little in the prep work area.
 Everything goes into a single pot.
 I use a rotisserie chicken for the chicken breasts and it makes my life so much easier and with less work.
 That's always a good thing!